esirotkina/main/index.md

 - Autocrat versus Challenger: Implicit and Explicit Political Support in Autocracies  (**``CPP``**)

 <p style="margin-left: 45px;">  <font size="-3">  To explain why citizens support or oppose dictatorial leadership, most approaches to studying political behavior and public opinion in autocracies focus on mass explicit preferences.
-I show that implicit preferences - people's gut attitudes about politics - represent a significant and yet undertstudied source of citizens' disruptive preferences against the regime and in support of dictators' opponents.  </font> </p>
+I show that implicit preferences - people's gut attitudes about politics - represent a significant and yet understudied source of citizens' disruptive preferences against the regime and in support of dictators' opponents.  </font> </p>

 The rest is in my [CV](https://esirotkina.github.io/main/resume.pdf).